siddhi-io/katacoda-scenarios/siddhi-deployment/stateful-deployment/step2.md

 `cat example-pv.yaml`{{execute}}

-Now, deploy the persistence volume using the following command.
+Deploy the persistence volume using the following command.

 `kubectl apply -f example-pv.yaml`{{execute}}

-Siddhi-runner docker image runs by a user called `siddhi_user` belonging to the user group `siddhi_io`.
-Therefore, the ownership of the  `/home/siddhi_user/` directory that is mounted via the persistence volume, should be given to the `siddhi_user` user of `siddhi_io` user group.
+Siddhi-runner docker image executes under the user `siddhi_user` belonging to the user group `siddhi_io`.
+Therefore, the ownership of the `/home/siddhi_user/` directory, mounted via the persistence volume, should be given to the user `siddhi_user` of user group `siddhi_io`.

-Create the user `siddhi_user` and the user group `siddhi_io` using the following commands.
+First, create a user group `siddhi_io` and add a user `siddhi_user` to it by executing the following commands.

 `sudo /usr/sbin/addgroup --system -gid 802 siddhi_io`{{execute}}

 `sudo /usr/sbin/adduser --system -gid 802 -uid 802 siddhi_user`{{execute}}

-Then change the ownership of the directory to `siddhi_user` using the following command.
+Now, change the ownership of the directory to `siddhi_user` using the following command.

 `sudo chown siddhi_user:siddhi_io /home/siddhi_user/`{{execute}}

 ### Install Siddhi operator

-Deploy the necessary prerequisite such as CRD, service accounts, roles, and role bindings using the following command.
+Deploy the necessary Siddhi operator prerequisite such as CRD, service accounts, roles, and role bindings using the following command.

 `kubectl apply -f https://github.com/siddhi-io/siddhi-operator/releases/download/v0.2.0-m2/00-prereqs.yaml`{{execute}}